 Use Of The Private Lake Shore

 Guest staying at Townson Ground House have kindly been extended use of the private lake frontage owned by the nearby Tent Lodge Estate.
+Please note that dogs are not allowed at the private lakeside during school holidays.
 Access lies across the lane and by pedestrian path only.

 The Lakeside and Boat Mooring